 College of Education > Academics > Teacher Education > Undergraduate > Secondary Education (BA/BS)

 The Secondary Education program prepares you to teach 9th through 12th grade in a variety of urban and suburban education settings, including public and private high schools.
 You can graduate with a State of Illinois license to teach designated subject-area content (listed below).
-The Program also provides you an opportunity to receive a Diploma Year Program Award (IB certification) to teach in International Baccalaureate schools world-wide.
+The program also provides you an opportunity to receive a Diploma Year Program Award (IB certification) to teach in International Baccalaureate schools world-wide.

-The secondary education program, in preparing you to meet Illinois State Licensure requirements, combines education courses from the College of Education with subject-area courses.
+The secondary education major program, in preparing you to meet Illinois State Licensure requirements, combines education courses from the College of Education with subject-area courses.
 Through the program, you have two options for becoming a licensed 9th- through 12th-grade teacher: